-- (b) Casual Training Officer - (i) An employee may be engaged as a Casual Training Officer for the purpose of training volunteer Firefighters, career Firefighters or commercial clients of the Tasmania Fire Service. - (ii) A Casual Training Officer's term of engagement is to be by the hour with a minimum payment of three hours for each engagement. - (iii) A Casual Training Officer is an employee working on a rostered shift employee's day off or a non-rostered shift employee when working in excess of 320 hours in an eight week cycle. - (iv) An employee engaged as a Casual Training Officer is to be paid at the hourly rate prescribed for at the classification of Station Officer.
-A loading of 30% must also be paid with 20% of this loading to compensate for sick leave, annual leave and public holidays, and 10% for preparation, marking and travel time. - (v) A Casual Training Officer is not entitled to call back or overtime provisions.
+- (b) Casual Training Instructor - (i) An employee may be engaged as a Casual Training Instructor by mutual agreement between employee and employer for the purpose of training volunteer Firefighters, career Firefighters or commercial clients of the Tasmania Fire Service. - (ii) A Casual Training Instructor's term of engagement is to be by the hour with a minimum payment of three hours for each engagement. - (iii) A Casual Training Instructor is an employee working on a rostered shift employee's day off or a non-rostered shift employee when working in excess of 320 hours in an eight week cycle. - (iv) An employee engaged as a Casual Training Instructor is to be paid at the hourly rate prescribed for at the employee's substantive classification.
+A loading of 30% must also be paid with 20% of this loading to compensate for sick leave, annual leave, and public holidays, and 10% for preparation, marking and travel time. - (v) A Casual Training Instructor is not entitled to call back or overtime provisions.